Reclaim Your Mobility: Best Supplements for Tendonitis 2025

 Because the goal of any supplements used for tendonitis is to reduce inflammation, Boswellia is another effective option.
 Also known as Indian Frankincense, Boswellia serrata and its gum-resin extracts have been used for centuries to treat various chronic inflammatory conditions.

-According to studies, the four boswellic acids are largely responsible for inhibiting pro-inflammatory enzymes; acetyl-11-keto-β-boswellic acid appears to be the most potent inhibitor of 5-lipoxygenase, an enzyme responsible for inducing inflammation 7 but also inhibits other factors such as cytokines (interleukines and TNF-α), complement system, leukocyte elastase, and oxygen radicals are involved.
+According to studies, the four boswellic acids are largely responsible for inhibiting pro-inflammatory enzymes; acetyl-11-keto-β-boswellic acid appears to be the most potent inhibitor of 5-lipoxygenase, an enzyme responsible for inducing inflammation(7) It may also modulate the expression of pro-inflammatory cytokines and reduce reactive oxygen species (ROS) involved in the inflammatory process.

-BA also prevents the TNF α-induced expression of matrix metalloproteinases MMP-3, MMP-10, and MMP 8.
+BA also prevents the TNF α-induced expression of matrix metalloproteinases MMP-3, MMP-10, and MMP(8).

 Taken together, by modulating levels of pro-inflammatory cytokines, Boswellia appears to be an effective treatment for tendinopathies.